Feb 10, 2023 | CHASENBOSCOLO

 Suffering injuries in a car accident can be painful, emotionally traumatizing, and financially devastating.
 On top of paying for repairs to your car, your medical care may cost tens of thousands of dollars.
 To make matters worse, there is a strong chance you will lose wages due to missing some time at work while you recover.
 This combination of factors can lead to an overwhelmingly stressful financial situation.

-Filing a personal injury claim can allow you to recover financial losses, including the wages you have lost as a result of your accident-related injuries.
+Filing a personal injury claim can allow you to recover financial losses, including the wages you lost due to accident-related injuries.
 Yet the process of claiming lost wages can often feel confusing.
 Here’s everything you need to know.